mflaxman/blind-xpub/README.md

 While `4-of-7` multisig sounds great in theory, how many people have access to `7` locations with around the clock security?
 The problem is even harder if you want geographic redundancy to protect against natural disasters (a fire, flood, or tornado leading to evacuation).

-By using this scheme, you can choose to delegate some trust to explicit third parties by giving them keys designed to only ever be used for recovery.
+By using this scheme, you can choose to delegate some trust to explicit third parties by giving them keys designed to only ever be used for emergency recovery.
 Under normal circumstances, they never sign a transaction nor even see your output descriptors.
-In an emergency recovery situation (you lose `1` or more seeds and/or are hit by a bus), these collaborative custodians can co-sign if supplied the output descriptors (destroying your privacy).
+In an emergency recovery situation (you lose `1` or more seeds and/or are hit by a bus), these collaborative custodians can co-sign if they are supplied the output descriptors.
-Losing some privacy only if it leads to recovery of your otherwise lost funds is a compelling proposition for many bitcoiners.
+Losing some privacy only if it leads to recovery of your otherwise lost bitcoin is a compelling proposition for many bitcoiners.

 ## Backing Up Output Descriptors

 Backing up output descriptors is a new problem that multisig introduces, regardless of whether this privacy scheme is used.
-Most new users don't realize that spending from a multisig wallet requires access to not only `m-of-n seed phrases` but also the output descriptors (public key information) for all `n` seeds.
+Most new users don't realize that spending from a multisig wallet requires more than just access to `m-of-n seed phrases`; you must also have the static output descriptors (extended public key information) for all `n` seeds.
-Under current best practices (regular/unblinded seeds), output descriptors can easily be regenerated from all `n` seed phrases, but it is impossible to regenerate output descriptors from `n-1` seed phrases.
+This means that if a user stores their funds in a `3-of-5` multisig wallet and loses only `1` seed (meaning that they still have access to the other `4` seed phrases), in order to spend the associated funds they must still also have a copy of their output descriptors.

-This means that if a user stores their funds in a `3-of-5` multisig wallet and loses only `1` seed (meaning that they still have access to the other `4` seed phrases), the only way they can spend the associated funds is if they have a copy of their output descriptors.
+Under current best practices (regular/unblinded seeds), multisig output descriptors can easily be regenerated from all `n` seed phrases, but it is impossible to regenerate output descriptors from `n-1` seed phrases.
 For this reason, **backups of output descriptors are already essential!**

 There are two problems with these backups: